+35725368683

 The mother or the child can ask for recognition at the court.
 The process is called judicial recognition.

 Under Article 21, judicial recognition is possible even after the man has died.
-The application is filed against the man’s heirs in such a case.
+In such a case, the application is filed against the man’s heirs.

 Legal effect of recognition: Article 23

-When there is recognition, the child gets all the legal rights belonging to a child from the date of birth.
+When recognition occurs, the child gets all the legal rights belonging to a child from the date of birth.
 The rule is the same whether recognition was voluntary or through the court.

 British ex-pats

-The Cyprus Succession rules will apply to any immovable property a British ex-pat owns in Cyprus.
-The rule applies even if they are UK-domiciled (but see the EU Regulation below).
+The Cyprus Succession rules will apply to any immovable property a British ex-pat owns in Cyprus, even if they are UK-domiciled (but see the EU Regulation below).
 If the British ex-pat is domiciled in Cyprus, the Cyprus succession law will apply to all their property.

 I am a British ex-pat and have inherited property under a Cyprus will.
 Do I pay inheritance tax?